innovationinsoftware/microservices-practical/labs/Day1 Labs/12 Factor.md

 #### 7. Access the Application

-Open your browser and navigate to `http://localhost:3000`.
+Open your browser and navigate to `http://<<IP FROM SPREADSHEET>>:3000`.
 You should see the message from the backend displayed in the frontend.

 **Explanation:**